themosis/documentation/environment.md

 #### 2 - Identify your local environment

-Since version 1.1.0, 2 methods are available in order to identify your environment:
+2 methods are available in order to identify your environment:

 - By looking at your machine/computer `hostname`
 - By looking after a server environment variable